Love The City

 “This is pure religion, to visit widows in their distress.” – James 1

-VCC continues a long relationship with the residents of Augusta Gardens Nursing Home.
+VCC continues a long relationship with the residents of Augusta Gardens and Windermere Nursing Homes.
 This is a wonderful opportunity to spend time with those who, in many cases, have no family or friends.
 It is beautiful to watch the love of Christ dispel loneliness and bring joy and comfort to the elderly.

 food